spack/spack/lib/spack/docs/environments.rst

       [myenv]$ spack install & spack install & spack install & spack install

    Another option is to generate a ``Makefile`` and run ``make -j<N>`` to control the number of parallel install processes.
-See :ref:`env-generate-makefile` for details.
+See :ref:`env-generate-depfile` for details.